Gray categories with duals and their diagrams: Gray categories with duals

-\begin{theorem} Let $D_1$ and $D_2$ be planar 2-category diagrams that are related by a vertex-preserving homomorphism $f:D_1\to D_2$.
-Then the evaluations of $D_1$ and $D_2$ are equal. \end{theorem}
+\begin{theorem} Let $f\colon D\to D'$ be a homomorphism of planar 2-category diagrams.
+Then the evaluations of the two diagrams are equal. \end{theorem}

+\begin{proof} The diagrams $D$ and $D'$ are replaced by progressive diagrams $P$ and $P'$ as described above.
+The evaluations of $D$ and $P$ are equal, since they differ only by the insertion of identity morphisms.
+The same holds for the evaluations of $D'$ and $P'$.

-\begin{proof} The theorem is proved by applying a result of Yetter \cite[proposition 1.8]{Y}, which gives a list of Reidemeister-type moves for a mapping of planar diagrams.
+Thus it remains to consider the isomorphism $f\colon P\to P'$.
+According to the result of Yetter \cite[Proposition 1.8]{Y}, there is a list of Reidemeister-type moves for a mapping of planar diagrams.
 These are the moves reproduced in Figure \ref{yetter}, plus the isotopies of progressive diagrams from Theorem \ref{generic2invariance}.
-The moves on the vertices do not preserve the vertex, so it is necessary to replace the set of moves by another set of moves that is vertex-preserving.
-This is done by `rotating' the vertex by a homeomorphism that is the identity outside a small neighbourhood of the vertex, on both sides of every move.
-An example is shown in Figure \ref{framingmove} b).
-Then the moves on vertices become either the identity move or the pivotal move (Figure \ref{plancat} g) combined in some cases with instances of the snake move of Figure \ref{plancat} d) or f).

-An example of a move is given in Figure \ref{framingmove} a).
-Yetter's move in Figure\ref{framingmove} a) does not preserve the vertex.
-The vertex on the left-hand side of a) is rotated (as a result of the previous moves in the sequence) and is replaced by b), whereas in this example the rotation for the right-hand side of a) happens to be the identity, i.e., no rotation is required.
-The Yetter move is then carried out in c) using a snake move on the rotated vertex.
-The right-hand side of c) is equivalent to the right-hand side of a) by pivotal move d).

-After subdivision, the moves become vertex-preserving isomorphisms of progressive planar 2-category diagrams.
-The invariance of the evaluation under the snake moves follows from \eqref{pivcond}, invariance under the pivotal moves from Lemma \ref{dualmodi}, and invariance under the isotopies of progressive diagrams by Theorem \ref{generic2invariance}.
+As any mapping $f$ is a product of moves from the list, it is sufficient to check that the evaluation is invariant under these moves.
+The invariance of the evaluation under the snake moves in Figure \ref{yetter} a) follows from the second condition in \eqref{pivcond}.
+The invariance of the evaluation under the vertex moves in Figure \ref{yetter} b)-e) follows from Lemma \ref{lem:vertexmove} and Definition \ref{rotatedvertex}, and the invariance of the evaluation and under the isotopies of progressive diagrams follows from Theorem \ref{generic2invariance}. \end{proof}